EnMasseProject/enmasse/README.md

 * [console](https://github.com/EnMasseProject/routilities): Messaging-centric console for managing and monitoring addresses
 * [mqtt-gateway](https://github.com/EnMasseProject/mqtt-gateway): MQTT gateway for "MQTT over AMQP"
 * [mqtt-lwt](https://github.com/EnMasseProject/mqtt-lwt): MQTT Last Will and Testament Service for "MQTT over AMQP"
+* [amqp-kafa-bridge](https://github.com/EnMasseProject/amqp-kafka-bridge): A bridge between AMQP and Apache Kafka

 # Getting started

-See the [Getting Started](documentation/getting-started/README.md) for how to setup EnMasse.
+See the [Getting Started](documentation/getting-started/README.md) for how to install EnMasse.
 For more details on architecture and implementation, see [documentation](documentation/README.md).

 # Getting help